jamescassidy93/stuff-and-things/README.md

 Python 2.7.13 as the interpreter.
 Nothing special is necessary outside of the packages listed in the requirements.txt.

 ## Project Structure
-Currently, the directory has two main subdirectories.
+Currently, the directory has three main subdirectories.
 They are:
 * blufor - contains scripts meant for hardening servers
 * opfor - contains scripts meant for intel gathering and exploitation
+* asst - contains scripts meant to help out other utilities

 ### Examples: Code in Action